-- 5.1 Wholesale distributors must obtain their supplies of medicinal products only from persons who are themselves in possession of a wholesale distribution authorisation, or who are in possession of a manufacturing authorisation which covers the product in question11. - 5.2 Where the medicinal product is obtained from another wholesale distributor, wholesale distributors must verify compliance with the principles and guidelines of good distribution practices by the supplying wholesale distributor.
-This includes verifying whether the supplying wholesale distributor holds a wholesale distribution authorisation.12 - 5.3 Where the medicinal product is obtained from the manufacturer or importer, wholesale distributors must verify that the manufacturer or importer holds a manufacturing authorisation.13 - 5.4 Purchase of medicinal products should be controlled by written procedures.
-The supply chain of medicinal products should be known and documented. - 5.5 Appropriate qualification should be performed prior to any procurement.
+5.1 Wholesale distributors must obtain their supplies of medicinal products only from persons who are themselves in possession of a wholesale distribution authorisation, or who are in possession of a manufacturing authorisation which covers the product in question.

+5.2 Where the medicinal product is obtained from another wholesale distributor, wholesale distributors must verify compliance with the principles and guidelines of good distribution practices by the supplying wholesale distributor.
+This includes verifying whether the supplying wholesale distributor holds a wholesale distribution authorisation.

+5.3 Where the medicinal product is obtained from the manufacturer or importer, wholesale distributors must verify that the manufacturer or importer holds a manufacturing authorisation.

+5.4 Purchase of medicinal products should be controlled by written procedures.
+The supply chain of medicinal products should be known and documented.

+5.5 Appropriate qualification should be performed prior to any procurement.
 The selection, including qualification and approval of suppliers is an important operation.
 This operation should be controlled by a standard operating procedure and the results documented and periodically rechecked.

+5.6 If the medicinal product is obtained through brokering, the wholesale distributor must verify that the broker is registered and complies with the requirements in Chapter 10.

+Commento [L16]: Should be better a clear definition of the different actors with relevant roles and responsibilities: Depots, grossista, AIC owner, final customer

-8 Article 76(1), (2) of Directive 2001/83/EC
+&lt;sup>8 Article 76(1), (2) of Directive 2001/83/EC

-9 Article 76 paragraph 3 of Directive 2001/83/EC
+Article 76 paragraph 3 of Directive 2001/83/EC

-10 Article 76, paragraph 3 of Directive 2001/83/EC
+&lt;sup>10 Article 76, paragraph 3 of Directive 2001/83/EC

-11 Article 80 point b of Directive 2001/83/EC
+&lt;sup>11 Article 80 point b of Directive 2001/83/EC

-12 Article 80, 2nd paragraph of Directive 2001/83/EC
+&lt;sup>12 Article 80, 2nd paragraph of Directive 2001/83/EC

-13 Article 80, 3rd paragraph of Directive 2001/83/EC
+&lt;sup>13 Article 80, 3rd paragraph of Directive 2001/83/EC Article 80 of Directive 2001/83/EC

-- 5.6 If the medicinal product is obtained through brokering, the wholesale distributor must verify that the broker is registered and complies with the requirements in Chapter 1014. - 5.7 Due-diligence should be carried out by the distributor when entering a new contract with new suppliers in order to assess the suitability, competence and the reliability of the other party to supply medicinal products.
-A risk based approach should be used for this purpose considering: - i) searches for the new supplier's reputation or reliability and its authorised activities; - ii) certain medicinal products are more likely to be target of falsification; - iii) large offers of medicinal product which are generally only available in limited quantities; - iv) out of range prices.
+5.7 Due-diligence should be carried out by the distributor when entering a new contract with new suppliers in order to assess the suitability, competence and the reliability of the other party to supply medicinal products.
+A risk based approach should be used for this purpose considering:

+- i) searches for the new supplier's reputation or reliability and its authorised activities; - ii) certain medicinal products are more likely to be target of falsification; - iii) large offers of medicinal product which are generally only available in limited quantities; - iv) out of range prices.